Khurramnaveed3233/EdTech-Online-Courses-Analysis/README.md

 7. Top instructors by category and sub-category.
 8. Relationship between course duration and views.
 9. Impact of skill variety on viewership.

+## 1. Course Type By Popularity

+- **Type:** Bar Chart
+- **Description:** Shows the distribution of course types (Courses, Specializations, Professional Certificates).
+- **Insight:** Courses are the most popular format, followed by Specializations and Professional Certificates.